1973–74 AEK Athens F.C. season: Overview

 The 1973–74 season was another bad year for AEK Athens.
 The combination of administrative changes and financial difficulties left AEK out of claiming titles and distinctions for another year, while the equally bad previous season had left the team out of European competitions.
 In the administration, the then political regime proposed to the businessman, Loukas Barlos, the assignment of the presidency of AEK.
-He refused as he did not agree with the method of assignment and Dimitris Avramidis took over the chairmanship of the team for a short time and then Ioannis Theodorakopoulos.
-Added to all that, was the departure from the bench of AEK, after five consecutive seasons, of Branko Stanković, during the last season.
-He was succeeded by the Englishman Stan Anderson, a former international midfielder, who his only coaching service was at Middlesbrough from 1966, until he came to AEK.
+He refused as he did not agree with the method of assignment and Dimitris Avramidis took over the presidency of the club for a short time, before Ioannis Theodorakopoulos taking over.
+In addition, after the departure of Branko Stanković from the bench of AEK during the last season the management ended up in hiring the Englishman, Stan Anderson as his replacement, who was a former international midfielder with his only managerial spell being at Middlesbrough from 1966, until he came to AEK.

+The team was having a bad course throughout the season, out of the top spots of the table and were unable to react.
+The administrativde changes with the eventual election of Barlos as the new president in April and the 4–0 away defeat to Olympiacos, led to the firing of Anderson a few days later, leaving AEK in sixth place of the standings.
+His assistant Kostas Chatzimichail stepped up to end the season as an interim coach.
+All AEK could eventually do was a 5th place finish for the second consecutive year, at a distance of 19 points from the top.

-AEK finished for the second consecutive year in 5th place in the standings, at a distance of 19 points from the top, while in the Greek Cup they were eliminated at the round of 16 with a 3–1 defeat by PAOK, who eventually won the title.
+In the Cup AEK eliminated Olympiakos Neon Liosion by 3–0 and Atromitos on penalties in the first round and the round of 32, respectively.
+At the round of 16 faced PAOK and were eliminated with a 3–1 defeat at the Toumba Stadium, with the club of Thessaloniki eventually winning the title.